zkanda/zkanda.github.io/content/about.md

 draft: false
 ---

-ey there!
+Hey there!
 I hope you're having a good day.
 My name is Zakatell and thank you for visiting my little corner on the internet.

 > The ability to observe without evaluating is the highest form of intelligence.
 >